nyambogahezron/AgroHub/docs/README .md

+### Live Demo

+- Check out the live application: [AgroHub Production](https://agro-hub-nine.vercel.app/)
+- Explore the features and functionality in action.
+- Provide feedback and suggestions to help us improve.

 ## 🌾 **About AgroHub**

 AgroHub is a purpose-driven platform tailored to empower farmers by enhancing their operational efficiency and profitability.
 It leverages modern technology to address critical challenges in agriculture, ensuring farmers can make data-informed decisions.